HROlive/Advanced-Deep-Learning-with-Transformers/README.md

 The training material(slides, recordings, notebooks, etc) can be found on [this website](https://enccs.github.io/gnn_transformers/).

 The notebooks and exercises can be found in this repository and are organized in their respective folders, one for each session of the workshop.
 This repository contains the notebooks for the ENCCS course on Graph Neural Networks and Transformers.
-There are two version of the notebooks, one intended to be run on Google Colab (under the colab directory) and one intended to be run locally (under the session_1 to session_4 directories).
+There are two versions of the notebooks, one intended to be run on Google Colab (under the colab directory) and one intended to be run locally (under the session_1 to session_4 directories).

 <a name="dependencies"></a>
 ## Installing the dependencies

-You need an Anaconda (or conda forge) installation before proceding.
+You need an Anaconda (or conda forge) installation before proceeding.

 If you run the local files, you need to install the dependencies.
 These are in conda environment files.
-Depdending on what GPU you have, run the below commands in a shell:
+Depending on what GPU you have, run the below commands in a shell:

  #### NVIDIA GPU:
 ```shell